Do You Know the Early Signs of Hepatitis?

 Signs and Symptoms of Hepatitis

 Most people with hepatitis C don’t even realize that they have it.
-As many as 80 percent of all people affected with hepatitis C have no symptoms.
+Most people affected with hepatitis C have no symptoms.
 When symptoms do occur, they tend to appear within the first few weeks or months after infection.
 These signs and symptoms include:

 Treatment Option: Antiviral Medication